PixelsCamp/pixels_camp_2016_talks/taming-giants,-one-test-at-a-time_luis-correia.md

 Description
 -----------

-Did you ever wonder how services are tested inside public administration?
+Did you ever wonder how public facing services are tested?

+Did you know that public administration is doing it?

 The vast majority is tested manually but this talk is all about a growing effort to automate most tests, while fighting our way through all kinds of blockers.

-Come to this talk to learn how we are testing some parts of Social Security transactional portal.
+Come to this talk to learn how we are testing some parts of Social Security's transactional portal.

 Speaker Bio